anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Example
     *  -  Result Files Contents
        -  The array of raw content of result files.
-       -  It is an array of Base64 encoded contents of result files.
+       -  It is an array of Base64 encoded files.
+You can iterate through them and save them somewhere.

 .. rubric:: Input Parameters